 Access credentials

-Verifiable information such as passwords, tokens, or biometrics used to authenticate and authorize access to digital resources.
+Access credentials are verifiable information elements—such as passwords, cryptographic keys, tokens, or biometrics—used to authenticate and authorize entities seeking access to protected digital resources.